silasjul/code-rpg/README.md

 ## Features

--   You begin each adventure starting and complete coding problems to battle enemies, unlock items/skills
+-   You begin each adventure with 0 pickups and complete coding problems to battle enemies, unlock items/skills untill they become so hard that you eventually fail (RogueLite)
 -   Explore a rich storyline with branching paths.
 -   Customize your character and improve their skills.